voiio/voiio.github.io/team_structure.md

 solution, and coordinate the team.
 The team usually consists of other engineers.

 They product manager must frequently update and align the project with relevant stakeholders.

+As a first step, the project lead collects acceptance criteria from the department heads.
+Based on those, the project leads define the project outcome and the deliverable increments.
+Those must be communicated and agreed upon with the department head prior to execution.

+Should the acceptance criteria exceed the project scope or miss the project's objective, the product owner can revise or cancel the project.